Share this page:

 Because of the nature of the condition, there is no test which can confirm IBS.
 Usually, a GP will make a diagnosis based on medical history and symptoms, however, a blood test can be done to exclude other conditions with similar symptoms, for example, Colitis, Crohn’s Disease, or Coeliac Disease.
 Usually, more invasive tests such as a colonoscopy will not be done unless the person’s age (i.e. being over about 45) or range of symptoms suggests that it should be.

 There is evidence to suggest that in people who exhibit the IBS-D type condition, as many as one in three may actually have bile acid malabsorption (BAM), but there is no cheap and effective test for this.
 The only test currently available for BAM is the SeCHAT test, but it is not widely available.
-For this reason, Bowel & Cancer Research is funding research to establish a simple, convenient and cost-effective alternative.
+For this reason, Bowel Research UK is funding research to establish a simple, convenient and cost-effective alternative.

 There is no cure for Irritable Bowel Syndrome but a range of interventions can help the symptoms, among these: